sculpin/sculpin-blog-skeleton/README.md

 By default the site will be generated in `output_dev/`.
 This is the location of your development build.

+To preview it with Sculpin's built in webserver, run either of the following commands.
+This will start a simple webserver listening at `localhost:8000`.

 ### Using Sculpin's Internal Webserver

-To preview it with Sculpin's built in webserver, run the following command.
-This will start a simple webserver listening at `localhost:8000`.
+#### Generate Command

+To serve files right after generating them, use the `generate` command with the `--server` option:

+    vendor/bin/sculpin generate --server

+To listen on a different port, specify the `--port` option:

+    vendor/bin/sculpin generate --server --port=9999

+Combine with `--watch` to have Sculpin pick up changes as you make them:

+    vendor/bin/sculpin generate --server --watch

+##### Server Command

+To serve files that have already been generated, use the `server` command:

-    vendor/bin/sculpin serve
+    vendor/bin/sculpin server

-If another IP address is required, it can be specified with the `--host` command.
-To listen on all IP addresses, use `0.0.0.0` for host.

-If another port is required, it can be specified with the `--port` command.

-For example, to listen on port 9999 for all IP addresses:
+To listen on a different port, specify the `--port` option:

-    vendor/bin/sculpin serve --host=0.0.0.0 --port=9999
+    vendor/bin/sculpin server --port=9999

 ### Using a Standard Webserver